9 things that happen to your body when you try Cryotherapy

 2. Pain Eases

 Along with anti-inflammatory effects, cryotherapy is said to reduce pain in individuals with chronic conditions like fibromyalgia.
 The effects differ depending on the person.
 In some people, pain relief may last a few hours while others may experience relief for days.
-One study on fibromyalgia patients showed that after 15 consecutive cryotherapy sessions, fibromyalgia patients reported an improved quality of life.
+One study on fibromyalgia patients showed that after 15 consecutive cryotherapy sessions, fibromyalgia patients reported improved quality of life.

 3. Mood Improves